huh445/Digispark-Scripts/README.md

 It is useful when you don't have much time as the Arduino IDE takes so long to launch.

 It is of course a lot quicker if you have the Arduino Extension set up in VSCode!
+I find it very funny that the majority of this repository is now C#.

 >This is still a WIP.